-GPAC: Report Totals (Cover Sheet, Page 2)
+SPAC: Report Totals (Cover Sheet, Page 2)

-You are required to include in your committee's campaign finance report the following total amounts of contributions, expenditures, and loans:
+You are required to include in your campaign finance report the following total amounts of contributions, expenditures, and loans:

-1. Total Unitemized Political Contributions (other than pledges, loans or guarantees of loans): (The total amount is automatically calculated based on your entries.)
+1. Total Unitemized Political Contributions of \$50 or less (other than pledges, loans or guarantees of loans): (The total amount is automatically calculated based on your entries.)
 This is the sum total of the unitemized contribution amounts shown on the Subtotals page under Monetary Contributions (A1) and Non-Monetary (In-kind) Contributions (A2) for:

-Reported Unitemized (contributions of \$50 or less (or \$100 or less if committee qualifies) in the aggregate from a contributor for which you entered detailed information on the schedule entry screen and did not check the "itemize" box); plus
+Reported Unitemized (contributions of \$50 or less in the aggregate from a contributor for which you entered detailed information on the schedule entry screen and did not check the "itemize" box); plus

-User Entered Lump Sum Totals (contributions of \$50 or less (or \$100 or less if committee qualifies) in the aggregate from a contributor which you entered as a lump sum instead of detailing on the schedule entry screen).
+User Entered Lump Sum Totals (contributions of \$50 or less in the aggregate from a contributor which you entered as a lump sum instead of detailing on the schedule entry screen).